I Am Not an Easy Man

-I Am Not an Easy Man (Je ne suis pas un homme facile) is a 2018 French romantic comedy directed by Éléonore Pourriat.
+I Am Not an Easy Man (Je ne suis pas un homme facile) is a 2018 French romantic comedy film written and directed by Éléonore Pourriat.
 The film stars Vincent Elbaz as a chauvinist who ends up in a parallel universe where stereotypical gender roles are reversed.
-The film was released worldwide on April 13, 2018, by Netflix.
+The film was released on 13 April 2018 on Netflix.
 It is the second French-language Netflix original film (after Blockbuster) and the first French-language film commissioned by Netflix.

 Synopsis

 Damien is a shameless chauvinist who has all the benefits of living in a patriarchal society.
 After a bump to the head, Damien passes out.
 When he wakes up, he finds himself in what seems to be an alternate universe where gender roles are reversed and women have the power.
 Damien feels confused: now that he experiences sexism he struggles to find his place in this foreign new world.
 He meets and seduces Alexandra, an influential novelist who is herself a chauvinist.